Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Frankfurt airport will be provided (an approximately one hour drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Berlin Airport will be provided.
+The drive takes approximately 45 minutes to one hour, depending on traffic, for your departing flight.

 Included Meals: Breakfast